gabr42/MultiBuilder/README.md

 In each environment the project is executed by following these steps:

+- Commands from the *Global* section are executed first.
-- Environment-specific section is located in the *project* configuration file.
-If it is not found, the special section *Default* is used instead.
+- Command from the environment-specific section are executed next.
+If this section is not found, the special section *Default* is used instead.
 (See example below.)
-- *ForceDir* setting is read from the environment section of the *environment* configuration file.
-If it is not found there, it is read from the *Global* section of the same file.
-- Macros in the *ForceDir* settings are expanded.
-(See [Macro expansion](#macro-expansion) below.)
+- Commands are executed in order.
-- All folders in the *ForceDir* list (semicolon-delimited) are created.
+- When *ForceDir* is encountered, folders are created.
+Errors are ignored.
+Command value can contain [macros](#macro-expansion).
-- *Folder* setting is read from the environment-specific section of the *project* configuration file.
-If it is not found there, it is read from the *Global* section.
-- Macros in the *Folder* setting are expanded.
-(See [Macro expansion](#macro-expansion) below.)
+- When *WorkDir* is encountered, internal variable is set to the command value.
+Command value can contain [macros](#macro-expansion).
-- For each *Cmd* setting in the *Global* section the following steps are executed:
+- When *Cmd* is encountered, the following steps are executed:
-    - Macros in the setting are expanded.
+    - Macros in the setting are [expanded](#macro-expansion).
 Be careful to use double-quotes at appropriate places if a macro expansion can contain a space character.
-(See [Macro expansion](#macro-expansion) below.)
-    - Program is executed in the *Folder* directory.
+    - Program is executed in the current *WorkDir* directory.
     - If program cannot be started or if it exits with a non-zero *exit code*, execution stops immediately.
-    - Otherwise the execution continues with the next *Cmd* setting.
+    - Otherwise the execution continues.
-- For each *Cmd setting in the environment-specific section the same steps are executed.

 For example, if we use the [OmniThreadLibrary](http://www.omnithreadlibrary.com) configurations mentioned above, environment *Delphi 2007* would execute all commands from the *Global* section.
 As there exists a *Delphi 2007* section, commands from the *Default* section are ignored. *Delphi 2007* section contains just one setting with key *Null*, which is ignores.
 (At least one setting must be stored in a section, otherwise the information about that section is lost when configuration file is loaded.)